What is a Software Platform vs a Product?

 Should I Choose a Platform or Product?

-There’s a time and place for every product I’ve seen on the market, and I do not consider TargetRecruit to be the right fit for everyone.
+There’s a time and place for every software product I’ve seen on the market, and I do not consider TargetRecruit to be the right fit for everyone.
 Sometimes an out-of-the-box product works and the longer you can fit your firm into that box the better.
 Trying to make a “product” work like a “platform” can and has gotten many business leaders in our space into a lot of trouble though so it is something to have your antennae up about when choosing your next staffing technology solution.
-Am I looking at a platform or a product and even though the product fits me today, will it fit me a year or two from now?
+Am I looking at a software platform or a product and even though the product fits me today, will it fit me a year or two from now?
 Also, how disruptive will that change to a new CRM/ATS solution be should I need to make it again sooner rather than later?
 These are all important questions to consider.